 The 26-Year Old Entrepreneur with Desmond Tutu, Kofi Annan & Nick Clegg In Her Network

-Talyn Rahman-Figueroa, a 26-year old British-Asian woman from London, is the Founder & Director ofinnovative diplomatic agency Grassroot Diplomat.
-As the first diplomatic consultation agency of its kind, it is the mission of Grassroot Diplomat to bridge the gap between civil society and political leaders.
+At the age of 26, London citizen diplomat Talyn Rahman-Figueroa founded an innovative diplomatic agency Grassroot Diplomat.
+As the first diplomatic consultancy of its kind, it is the mission of Grassroot Diplomat to bridge the gap between governments and civil society.

-As a frustrated young graduate, Talyn decided to take forward her Master’s degree, United Nations training and her high-level contacts to create a new consultation agency working for the betterment of society.
+As a frustrated graduate, Talyn decided to take forward her Master’s degree, United Nations training and high-level contacts to create a new social enterprise consultancy, working for the betterment of society.

-Founded in August 2011, Grassroot Diplomat has already managed policy-related projects in 10 countries worldwide.
+Originally founded in 2011, Grassroot Diplomat has already managed projects in 10 countries worldwide.
 Talyn now manages a 14-person team, including two former diplomats.
 Her network includes top diplomats and celebrities such as Desmond Tutu, Sir Bob Geldof and Kofi Annan.